 The overall feel is that the best two places to visit are Mutianyu and Simatai, with Badaling and Jinshanling being the less preferred options.
 We found there weren’t many tourists at the Mutianyu section and loved the views.
 It was steep, so we didn’t climb too far, but loved the climb we did.

 When to visit

-Probably the best times to visit are during Spring and Autumn, when the sun is out but the temperatures are still cool.
-Months like October, September and May are your best bet.
+Probably the best times to visit are during Spring and Autumn when the sun is out but the temperatures are still cool.
+The Months of October, September and May are your best bet.

 November through to April is the cold season and you could come up against very cold winds.
 This is, however, a good time to visit for those eery winter shots of the wall covered in snow, with nobody on it.

 There are a few different ways to visit the Great Wall, here are a few of the most popular.

 Budget travellers may want to catch public transport from Beijing to Badaling, which you can do by bus or train.
 Matt and I decided we’d try catching the train, but it didn’t work out for us.
 We got up early, got to the train station and found all the tickets had been sold out and we couldn’t get another train for a really long time.
 Meanwhile, there was a hoard of hawkers following us and screaming at us over and over again about tours.
 It was confusing, frustrating and really, really annoying.
 I don’t recommend public transport as the best and easiest way to see the wall, if you can, avoid it at all costs.
 But if you’re on a budget, and need to do it, just brace yourself.

 If you do want to go by public transport, there’s a lot of information on the Travel China Guide website here.